Choose Your Language

 Share

-• Carbon scope 1 & 2 emissions
+• Cutting carbon emissions - scope 1 & 2 emissions

 Our Goal: We aim to reduce our net Scope 1 and 2 carbon emissions by 100% by 2030 vs. a 2020 baseline.2

 Scope 1 and 2 emissions are those generated by activities in Haleon’s operational control, either from the direct burning of fossil fuels or indirectly from the energy we procure.
-They make up about 8% of our total value chain carbon footprint.
-Our Scope 1 and 2 carbon reduction strategy focuses on three areas:
+They make up about 7% of our total value chain carbon footprint.

 • Decarbonising our heat production by electrifying our heat, switching fuels, and abating any remaining emissions through additional and high-quality carbon offsets.